Sure, Vegas has Usher and Dion and, eventually, Sting.

 This show enjoys the benefit of newer facilities built with knowledge gained in the operation of the Stampede.

 Also, for me, pirates are just cooler.
-They swing, dance and sing.
+The pirate crews swing, dance and sing.
 There’s cool diving acrobatics into a giant pool and pirate ships.
 What’s not to love?

-The four-course feast comes with the more pirate-friendly cracklin’ pan-fried chicken and sugar-cured ham but operates basically the same as the stampede.
+The four-course Pirates Voyage dinner feast comes with the more pirate-friendly cracklin’ pan-fried chicken and sugar-cured ham but operates basically the same as the stampede.

 Tickets are the same price as the Stampede as well.

 What’s your favorite dinner show in Pigeon Forge?
 Let us know in the comments!